Tuesday, September 17, 2019

 ‘ Kama, the god of love, is here identified by a wondrous mythical creature (makara), who spews arrows from its jaws.
 The bow and arrow and a pair of lovebirds are Kamadeva’s principal identifiers.
 This subject is a rare survivor from early medieval Kashmir.’

-TERRACOTTA TILES FROM HARWAN .
+TERRACOTTA TILES FROM HARWAN.

-I also saw three tiles from Harwan in Metropolitan Museum of Art New York .Out of these three, two are broken and one is unbroken and complete .
+I also saw three tiles from Harwan in the Metropolitan Museum of Art in New York.
+Out of these three, two are broken, and one is unbroken and complete.

-The unbroken tile displayed in MET Museum has images of emaciated naked ascetics and couples drawn on it.
-The images are a mixture of Buddhist and Shaivite Yogic images that relate to a period between 5th and 6th century A D. These tiles decorated the courtyard of an apsidal temple at Harwan.
+The unbroken tile displayed in the MET Museum has images of emaciated naked ascetics and couples drawn on it.
+The images are a mixture of Buddhist and Shaivite Yogic images that relate to a period between the 5th and 6th century A D. These tiles decorated the courtyard of an apsidal temple at Harwan.

 Such tiles establish without any ambiguity the presence of a fully evolved school of art in ancient Kashmir.